 Beautiful Things Don't Ask For Attention

 Nor do they beg, cry, pander, hustle, bribe, or coerce.
 Intrinsic beauty radiates outward from its source.
 It doesn’t launch multimillion dollar marketing campaigns to garner attention for itself.
-Truly beautiful things are just noticed.
+Truly beautiful things are simply noticed.
 Then, one by one, other people start calling attention to them to share in their splendor.

-This wasn’t my concept.
+This isn’t my concept.
 It’s actually a line from James Thurber’s adventure tale, The Secret Life of Walter Mitty.
 The story was later adapted into a Hollywood film starring Sean Penn and Ben Stiller.
 You can watch the magical moment where Penn’s character says that prominent line.
 I’m not exactly sure what compelled me to start thinking about it; I haven’t even seen the whole movie.
 But something about this idea of an organic "intrinsic beauty" stuck with me.

 I love this Walter Payton quote: “You tell people when you’re good at something.
 But people tell you when you’re great.”
 I feel like Payton was reaching at this same idea.
 All day, every day, we’re being bombarded with messages which cry for or even steal our attention.
 At some point, you just become numb to the whole thing and forget to think or look around for yourself.
 Why ask what’s important, when you can just take it from others?